josquin-research-project/jrp-scores/README.md

 that composer.
-Typically the first digit of the catalog number will indicate the genre of the work: 1 for masses, 2 for motets, and 3 for secular songs (see the ```!!!AGN``` reference record inside of the file for the actual genre designation(s).
+Typically the first digit of the catalog number will indicate the genre of the work: 1 for masses, 2 for motets, and 3 for secular songs (see the ```!!!AGN``` reference record inside of the file for the actual genre designations).
 The music of Josquin is an exception, where the first two digits indicate its volume number in the New Josquin Edition, and the last two digits indicate the enumerated position of the work within that volume.